What is the Scope of Performance Management?

 A strong performance culture ensures that all employees consistently strive to enhance their contributions.
 Key elements of a performance-driven culture include:

-- A shared vision and values that prioritize excellence and continuous improvement.
+- A shared vision and values that prioritise excellence and continuous improvement.

 - Transparent dialogue and feedback channels to promote employee participation.

-- Recognition initiatives that celebrate and incentivize outstanding performance.
+- Recognition initiatives that celebrate and incentivise outstanding performance.

 When workers operate in a performance-driven culture, they tend to be more invested, driven, and efficient.